ArabCoders/unmanic-plugins/source/remove_subtitle_stream_by_language/description.md

 Enter a comma separated list of language codes to search for during library scans and new file event triggers.

-Any video files with subtitle streams having tags that match these language codes listed here will be removed from their files.
+Any video files with subtitle/audio streams having tags that match these language codes listed here will be removed from their files.

 ---